 In any case, if your monitor begins to sleep, it can be a little unsettling.
 This can happen in various ways; the most surprising is when your display shuts down unexpectedly.
 It’s a touch more serious than dealing with IPS glow or backlight bleed.

-- Monitor Keeps going on Sleeping Mode
+- The monitor Keeps going on Sleeping Mode

 - Automatically Goes to Sleep: